 How These Married Teachers Lost a Combined 57 Pounds* and Set a Healthy Example for Their Daughters

-*People following the WW program can expect to lose 1-2 pounds/week.
-Emily and Josh lost weight on a prior program and is continuing on PersonalPoints™.
+*People following the WeightWatchers weight-loss program can expect to lose 1 to 2 pounds per week.
+Emily and Josh lost weight on a prior program and is continuing on WeightWatchers.

 By Katerina Gkionis

 High school sweethearts Emily and Josh D. of Longview, Washington, began dating at 16 and have been inseparable ever since.
 They married, both became teachers, and now are the proud parents of three daughters ages 7, 5, and 2.
 After finding success as WW members, Emily and Josh—together, of course—became WW Coaches.

 WW sat down with the couple to learn more about their journey, their strategies for wellness and weight-loss success, and the family TikTok dances that are keeping them on their toes these days.